Stephanie Comilang: Projects

+Piña, Why is the Sky Blue?
+(2022), a collaboration with artist Simon Speiser, is a video and virtual-reality installation that narrates the story of a spiritual medium and artificial intelligence named Piña, who receives, collects, and transmits ancestral knowledge for future generations.
+Loosely structured around the history of the pineapple, which connects Ecuador and the Philippines through colonial trade routes, the installation is a "seamless blending of imagined techno-feminist futures with the present-day labors of women shaman and activists."
+It features interviews with contemporary knowledge-keepers and activists, including Kankwana Canelos and Rupay Gualinga of Ciber Amazonas, a group of Indigenous activists in Puyo, Ecuador, who use radio broadcasts to form feminist alliances; Janet Dolera, a babaylan (spiritual medium) and community leader in the Philippines; and Alba Pavón, an Afro-Ecuadorian organizer of the Black Women's Movement in Pichincha, Ecuador.
+The figure of Piña appears in the VR component, embodied in human form by model and designer Lukresia.
+Piña, Why is the Sky Blue? was first presented at the MacKenzie Art Gallery (Regina) in 2022, and subsequently at the Julia Stoschek Collection (Berlin), Gallery TPW (Toronto), Walter Phillips Gallery (Banff), Silverlens (Manila), Museo Antropologico y de Arte Contemporaneo (Guayaquil), and the National Gallery of Canada (Ottawa).

 Yesterday, In the Years 1886 and 2017 (2017) consists of a two-channel 10-minute video and installation commissioned by Artspeak in Vancouver.

 Lumapit Sa Akin, Paraiso (Come to Me, Paradise) (2016) is a self-proclaimed "science-fiction documentary."
 Following three Filipina domestic workers, Irish May Salinas, Lyra Ancheta Torbela and Romylyn Presto Sampaga, who reside in Hong Kong, this 25-minute film narrates the digital communication of these women as they relay the realities of their everyday lives and migratory work back to their homes and families.
 The drone camera that shot most of the video footage is named Paradise, and is voiced by Comilang's mother, Emily Comilang.
 Paradise functions as both a narrator and also a symbol through which the digital communication of the three protagonists is transmitted.
 Identifications of being between are meditated upon through the use of technology, attention to time, and the protagonists as subjects of diaspora.
 Comilang demonstrates the complex ways in which these women must reconcile notions of space and home through the migratory experience.